ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img24.png)

-Navigate to the Felxible Column Layout on the right side.
+Navigate to the Flexible Column Layout on the right side.
 If the menu is not already open click the icon to open it.
 Look for the **Flexible Column Layout** heading and switch from the **Standard Layout** to the **Flexible Column Layout**.
 For the 2 column layout select **Mid-Expanded**.

 ![image](ex5img25.png)